fe950/debian11ConfigScript/README.md

 #  Configuration script for Debian 11 that creates a minimalistic machine ready configured with Xfce desktop.
-Suited for VM or Desktop use.
+For unattended configuration of configuration and software for  VM or Desktop use.

 Option to choose between 3 template that install without user interaction.